Greece Moments Greece Moments

 Coffee break in Ormos Korthiou

 The small coastal town in the south of Andros seems quite unspectacular at first glance.
-A few fish taverns are lined up on the concrete waterfront and south of the village is the long sandy-pebble Milos Beach, which is mostly deserted.
+A few fish taverns line the concrete waterfront, and south of the village is the long sandy-pebble Milos Beach, which is mostly deserted.

 andros urlaub ormos korthiou